-Other liabilities include exclusively the debt to SpePharm related to the settlement agreement signed by the Group on February 11, 2020, and was amended on March 14, 2024
+The increase in other liabilities corresponds to the €1 million debt to the Majoie Foundation for the acquisition of intangible assets.
+Other liabilities also include the debt to SpePharm related to the settlement agreement signed by the Group on February 11, 2020, and amended on March 14, 2024.